Information Technology Networking (ITN) at Blue Ridge Community College

 ITN 260 - Network Security Basics

 Provides instruction in the basics of network security in depth.
 Includes security objectives, security architecture, security models and security layers; risk management, network security policy, and security training.
-Includes the give security keys, confidentiality integrity, availability, accountability and auditability.
+Includes the five security keys, confidentiality integrity, availability, accountability and auditability.

 Lecture 3-4 hours per week.